enactjs/babel-preset-enact/README.md

 }
 ```

-For more information including `.babelrc` setup, please see the [babel docs](https://babeljs.io/docs/config-files)
+For more information including `.babelrc` setup, please see the [Babel docs](https://babeljs.io/docs/config-files)

 ## Copyright and License Information